Adele: 2018–present: 30 and Las Vegas residency

 Adele attended the 65th Annual Grammy Awards in February 2023, having received seven nominations.
 She took home the Grammy Award for Best Pop Solo Performance for "Easy on Me", extending her record as the artist with the most wins in the category.
 On what was supposed to be the last concert of her residency, 25 March, Adele announced that she would be extending her residency for another 34 shows with an intent to record a film "to make sure that anyone who wants to see the show [can see it]."
 In October, Adele extended her shows one last time, stylizing the extension as "Weekends with Adele: The Final Shows".
-This extension added 32 shows starting in January 2024 and wrapping up in June.
+This extension added 32 shows that began in January 2024 and ended in June.

-At the end of January, Adele announced a string of four "one-off" shows in August that year at a custom-built 80,000-capacity venue in Munich, dubbed "Adele in Munich".
+At the end of January, Adele announced a string of four shows in August, dubbed "Adele in Munich", that she would perform at a custom-built venue in Munich with a capacity of 80,000.
 On 2 February, following "phenomenal demand", an additional four dates were announced for the shows, followed by a "final" two more on 6 February due to "unprecedented demand", bringing the total to ten.
 Tickets for the first four shows went on presale at 10 a.m.
 CET on 7 February, with a reported 3 million people queueing to get them at peak time.
 Presale tickets for the other six shows were released later that day.

-On 16 July 2024, Adele revealed in an interview that she would be taking an indefinite break from music following the end of her residency, with no plans for a new album at that time.
+On 16 July 2024, Adele revealed in an interview that she was taking an indefinite break from music following the end of her residency, with no plans for a new album at that time.